aleshaleksey/fansys23/base-rules.md

 #### Opposing Rolls vs Thresholds.
 Static thresholds are always preferred over opposed rolls in combat.
 This increases the speed of combat as we do not need to wait for other side to make a roll.
 This means that hit thresholds, save threshold and skill thresholds based on average rolls ("take 13") are used for the defending side.
 Outside of combat it is up to the group whether opposed rolls or thresholds are used.
 Opposed rolls make the game more interactive in non time critical sections.
+For many skill rolls the threshold is written as "Opposed vs [skill name]".
+It is perfectly acceptable to calculate an average (take 13) threshold instead of doing the opposed roll.

 #### Precedence of Rolls: Thresholds (DC), and opposing rolls.
 Meeting (equalling) the target number of a roll beats it.
 The target number can be static or dynamic.
 Static thresholds are when a dice is rolled and the result compared to a predefined number.
 Dynamic thresholds are what you get when you have two or more opposing rolls.